SebastianWendel/astack/README.md

 ## Post Installation ##

-The only thing whats not automatic is the post installation process after the firts deployment.
+The only thing what's not automatic is the post installation process after the first deployment.

-So but after you just finished the Installation you can go directly to the Setup process: https://confluence.atlassian.com
+So but after you just finished the Installation you can go directly to the Setup process you find in the wiki: https://confluence.atlassian.com

 # Why Bash #
-Actualy Bash isn't best choise for that project, but i used Bash becourse the moste of the sysadmins out there i know understand shell scrippting better than c/c++ or python.
-And i hoped so to make it more easer to understand, debug and maybe suply some pathes.
+Actually Bash isn't the best choice, but i used Bash because the most of the sysadmins out there i know understand shell scripting better than c/c++ or python.
+And i hope so to make it more easier to understand, debug and maybe get some patches.

 # Future Outlook #
-After i get an impression of your needs, if anyone need this tool at all, im willing to extend some more features like the following:
+After i get an impression of your needs, if anyone need this tool at all, i will extend some more features like the following:
-* wider plattform support
+* wide platform support
-* more Applications
+* more of Atlassian's Applications
-* automatic application check to validate update Procedures
+* automatic Application check to validate if update Procedures was successfully
-* support for different database engines like portgesql and oracle
+* support for different database engines like PostgreSQL and oracle

 # Limitations and Issues #